 Operational constraints likely will continue until long-term solutions to the problems in the Bay-Delta are identified and implemented.
-The Delta Vision process, established by then Governor Schwarzenegger, was aimed at identifying long term solutions to the conflicts in the Bay Delta, including natural resource, infrastructure, land use and governance issues.
-In addition, State and federal resource agencies and various environmental and water user entities are currently engaged in the development of the Bay-Delta Conservation Plan, which is aimed at addressing ecosystem needs and securing long-term operating permits for the State Water Project, and includes the Delta Habitat Conservation and Conveyance Program ("DHCCP") (together, the "BDCP").
+State and federal resource agencies and various environmental and water user entities are currently engaged in the development of the Bay-Delta Conservation Plan, which is aimed at addressing ecosystem needs and securing long-term operating permits for the State Water Project, and includes the Delta Habitat Conservation and Conveyance Program ("DHCCP") (together, the "BDCP").
 The BDCP's current efforts consist of the preparation of the environmental documentation and preliminary engineering design for Bay-Delta water conveyance and related habitat conservation measures under the BDCP.
-The Delta Vision process and the BDCPThese programs are discussed further under "-Bay-Delta Regulatory and Planning Activities" below.
+These programs are discussed further under "-Bay-Delta Regulatory and Planning Activities" below.